 Drum Elevation review:

-Drum elevation set by the P&ID is the minimum required elevation from NPSH point of view.
+Drum elevation set by the P&ID is the minimum required elevation from the NPSH point of view.
 This can be increased to suit supporting arrangements.

 The following documents are required for orienting the nozzles.